ore2000/DataStructuresProjects1/README.md

 Best run time: 1.26747s on hive

-How to compile on pi:
+How to compile on pi:  g++ ProgrammingAssignment03.cpp -o output.out

 Anything that doesn't work: Everything works.